These primitives provide some type of Fill for the filter region.

 The following figure gives an idea of how the filter would be implemented in one dimension:

-The Type menu can be set to either Fractal Noise or Turbulence.
+The Type can either be Fractal Noise or Turbulence.
 Turbulence tends to have more dramatic dark regions as the absolute values of the noise terms are used, creating “visual cusps”.

 The Base Frequency is defined by default in terms of inverse Screen pixels.
 For example, a frequency of 0.1 would have a “wave length” of 10 pixels.
 Inkscape cannot yet create resolution independent noise.
 Reasonable values for this attribute range from 0.01 (a slowly varying texture) to 0.2 (a rapidly varying texture).